Privacy & Confidentiality

-- Threats of violence or harm to self or someone else.
-If a person indicates they intend to harm him/herself or harm someone else, the law requires steps be taken to prevent people from being hurt or harmed.
-In such cases, I will make every effort to enlist the person's cooperation to ensure the safety of everyone involved.
-If they do not cooperate, I will take all measures provided by law to ensure safety.
+- Threats of violence to harm self or someone else.
+If a person indicates they intend to harm him/herself or harm someone else, the law requires steps be taken to prevent harm.
+In such cases, every effort is made to enlist the person's cooperation to ensure the safety of everyone involved.
+If they do not cooperate and continue to be a danger to themselves and/or others, the appropriate community resources are consulted to ensure safety.

 - Suspected child abuse or neglect.
 If information is shared during therapy that a child may be in danger, whether through abuse or neglect, the law requires the appropriate authorities be contacted to ensure children's safety.

 - Compliance with a subpoena issued by a court of law.
-In extremely rare circumstances, a court may request information from a person's counselling file.
-Complying with a court order can put limitations on confidentiality.
+In very rare circumstances, a court may request information from a person's counselling file.
+Complying with a court order or subpoena can put limitations on confidentiality.

 In order to properly serve your needs, a confidential file is maintained in your name.
 This file contains your contact and administrative information, a description of the services provided to you, and my personal notes pertaining to your treatment plan and care.